 In September 2018, California's Senate Bill 826 was signed into law (though subsequently ruled unconstitutional as described below).
 Senate Bill 826 generally requires public companies with principal executive offices in California to have a minimum number of females on its board of directors.
 As of December 31, 2021, each public company was required to have at least two females on its board of directors if the company had at least five directors, and at least three females on its board of directors if the company had at least six directors as of December 31, 2021.
 Additionally, on September 30, 2020, Assembly Bill 979 was signed into law (though subsequently ruled unconstitutional as described below).
 Assembly Bill 979 generally requires public companies with principal executive offices in California to include specified numbers of directors from "underrepresented communities."
 A director from an "underrepresented community" means a director who self-identifies as Black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, Alaska Native, gay, lesbian, bisexual or transgender.
 As of December 31, 2021, each public company with principal executive offices in California was required to have at least one director from an underrepresented community.
-By December 31, 2022, a public company with more than four but fewer than nine directors will be required to have a minimum of two directors from underrepresented communities, and a public company with nine or more directors will need to have a minimum of three directors from underrepresented communities.
-These laws do not provide a transition period for newly listed companies.
-On April 1, 2022, a California state court held that Assembly Bill 979 violates the equal protection clause of the California Constitution, thereby precluding California from using taxpayer funds to implement Assembly Bill 979.
+By December 31, 2022, a public company with more than four but fewer than nine directors will be required to have a minimum of two directors from underrepresented communities, and a public company with nine or more directors will need to have a minimum of two directors clause of the California Constitution, thereby precluding California from using taxpayer funds to implement Assembly Bill 979 violates the equal protection clause of the California Constitution, thereby meeluding California from using taxpayer funds to implement Assembly Bill 979.
 Similarly, on May 13, 2022, a California state court held that Senate Bill 826 violates the equal protection clause of the California Constitution.
-It is unclear how the State of California will respond to the court's rulings on Assembly Bill 979 and Senate Bill 826.
-As a result, it is uncertain whether we will have to continue to comply with either piece of legislation.
-We continue to monitor developments in both of the cases.
+The State of California has appealed th

 In addition, in August 2021, the SEC announced that it had approved Nasdaq's proposed rule change to advance board diversity and enhance transparency of board diversity statistics through new listing requirements.
 Under these new listing rules, Nasdaq-listed companies are required, subject to certain exceptions, to annually disclose diversity statistics regarding their directors' voluntary self-identified characteristics and include on their boards of directors at least two "Diverse" directors or publicly disclose why their boards do not include such "Diverse" directors.
-Under the phase-in period for these new listing rules, for companies listed on the Nasdaq Global Select Market, this disclosure requirement regarding the existence of at least one "Diverse" director applies starting on the later of August 7, 2023, or the date that the company files its proxy statement for its annual shareholder meeting during 2023, and regarding the existence of at least two "Diverse" directors applies starting on the later of August 6, 2025, or the date that the company files its proxy statement for its annual shareholder meeting during 2025.
+Under the phase-in period for these new listing rules, for companies listed on the Nasdaq Global Select Market, this disclosure requirement regarding the existence of at least one "Diverse" director applies starting on the later of August 7, 2023, or the date that the company files its proxy statement for its annual shareholder meeting during 2023, and regarding the existence of at least two "Diverse" directors applies starting on the later of August 6, 2025, or the date that the company files its proxy statement for its annual shareholder meeting during 2023.
+Under the meeting during 2025.
 Under these new listing rules, a "Diverse" director is someone who self-identifies either as (i) female or (ii) Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or two or more races or ethnicities, or (iii) lesbian, gay, bisexual, transgender or a member of the queer community.
+The SEC's approval of Nasdaq's rule change is subject to ongoing litigation, the outcome of which remains uncertain.